yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-30-communication-verbal.md

 ## Pre-class work
 * In this class we will discuss and practice how to update your advisor / collaborators on recent progress.
-Please come to class with a topic in mind -- a project (e.g. current or past research project, a hobby, etc.) that you have worked on but haven’t yet completed.
+Please come to class with a topic in mind -- a project (e.g. current or past research project, a hobby, etc.) that you have worked on but haven't yet completed.
 The topic should be reasonably technical (your fellow classmates should only have a partial prior understanding of the topic).
 Describe it.
 * What do you find difficult about updating your advisor(s) / collaborator(s) about recent research progress you made?
 * What is the general format/strategy you use when updating your advisor(s)/collaborator(s) about recent research progress you made?